 The World Health Organization and the United Nations regional commissions, in cooperation with the United Nations Road Safety Collaboration and other national and local stakeholders came together to further road safety efforts around the world.
 This Decade of Action provided governments and civil society with good practice guidelines to address the major road safety risk factors.
 The Decade of Action also allowed national and local governments to plan for long-term, coordinated activities and defined five pillars of road safety to help key actors structure their work.

 In 2015, the importance of improving road safety was acknowledged once again through the Sustainable Development Goals (SDGs); target 3.6 aims to halve the number of global deaths and injuries from road traffic accidents by 2020.
+However, too frequently driver error, poor maintenance, and other negligence cause bus accidents, which can result in devastating personal injuries for passengers as well as other motorists, pedestrians, and/or cyclists.
+This is also one of the reasons why it’s important to know how much can you get from a bus accident.

 As governments around the world focused their efforts on improving road safety, Vision Zero became a widely accepted global initiative.
 It was adopted by many cities in the USA, Canada, Norway, and the UK.